 Always have the freshest ingredients on hand and elevate your cocktail game.

-Whether you’re a gardener who enjoys a fresh drink, or a mixologist tired of having to buy single-use herbs, growing your own herbs to use in your drinks is super easy and fun to do!
+Whether you’re a gardener who enjoys a fresh drink, or a mixologist tired of having to buy single-use herbs, growing your own cocktail garnish to use in your drinks is super easy and fun to do!

-Here are our 5 must-have herbs in your cocktail garden:
+Here are our 5 must-have cocktail garnishes from your garden:

-Mint is arguably the most iconic of cocktail herbs, being a staple ingredient for many drinks, such as the classic mint mojito.
+Mint is arguably the most iconic cocktail garnish, being a staple ingredient for many drinks, such as the classic mint mojito.
 Like most herbs, mint is quite flavoursome and can be used fresh, dried, muddled or as a simple syrup.

 Basil is a super versatile herb, whose flavour helps elevate several spirits, such as gin, tequila or rum.
 Basil is also well paired with other garden-fresh ingredients like strawberry, lemon or cucumber and together they make for a refreshing spritzer.